Get on in school - Get online at home

 Low income families in receipt of certain benefits could qualify for a grant to buy a computer and/or a minimum of one years’ internet access.
 The programme is aimed at those that need it most and targets families that do not have access to a computer or the internet at home.
 This, of course, includes many Traveller families on a low income and with children in Year 3 through to Year 9 who will be able to apply for a grant.

 It is worth noting that that ANY family can purchase the package which is priced at about £570.
 Further details about this option will be sent out to TES by the end of January.

-From these pages you will be able to access
+On these pages you will be able to access:

 - Sample Application Forms for the Home Access Programme